fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault.md

 Initial Root Token: hvs.trdFUmCJ00eTm6FuWq3NrmBR
 ```

 We now have to unseal the vault.
+By default, the vault content is "sealed" and this means the content on disk is unreadable by the system.
+The keys to unseal and thus allow the content to be accessed, are split into a number of shards, so that multiple people can be "keyholders" and as long as you have as many "shares" needed to cross the "threshold", you can unlock.
+Read more [here](https://devopstronaut.com/hashicorp-vault-101-4-unsealing-vault-with-key-shards-shamirs-secret-sharing-algorithm-8f7754832815) if you like.

-Run the `vault operator unseal` command 3 times, pasting a new key from the unseal list each time.
+TO do the unlock, we need to run the `vault operator unseal` command 3 times, pasting a new key from the unseal list each time.
+I picked the first, third and fifth key for lols.

 Keep an eye on the "unseal progress" field...

 ```
 / # vault operator unseal